KeyboardKit/website/collections/_features/Platforms.md

 ---
 title: Platform Support

-hero-title: Multi-Platform Support
+hero:
+  icon: /assets/heros/pro.png
+  icon-class: plain

-hero-description: Support all major Apple platforms
+description: KeyboardKit Pro support all major Apple platforms
-hero-emoji: 📱 💻 📺 ⌚️
 ---

+## Multi-Platform Support

-KeyboardKit supports all major Apple platforms (iOS, macOS, tvOS, watchOS, visionOS) and can be used to create keyboard-oriented apps on all platforms.
+While KeyboardKit supports iOS, [KeyboardKit Pro][Pro] supports *all* major Apple platforms (iOS, macOS, tvOS, watchOS, visionOS) and can be used to create keyboard-oriented apps on all platforms.

-So even if you may think that it may make little sense to create a keyboard app for, say, Apple TV, you can still use KeyboardKit's models, settings, etc. to extend your product offering.
+Even if a custom keyboard makes little sense on the laptop, watch, or TV, you can use KeyboardKit to extend your product offering and create companion apps for your custom keyboard.

-One example could be a macOS companion app that lets users manage App Group-synced settings, create keyboard settings-related widgets for quick access on the Apple Watch, etc.

-## How does it work?

-Since KeyboardKit is a closed-source library, it must be explicitly built for each platform.
-This means that we must explicitly create separate tags for each platform combination.

-Given that this involve additional complexities in the release creation process, we only provide this to [KeyboardKit Pro][Pro] customers (Gold and above), who [reach out]({{site.urls.email}}) to us regarding this.
+Since KeyboardKit Pro must be explicitly built for each platform, we only provide on-demand builds for specific versions to [Business][Pro] customers who [reach out]({{site.urls.email}}) to us regarding this.

 ## Android